 What is more, many of those arrested had been under surveillance for over a year - like thousands of other British Muslims.
 And not just Muslims.
 Like me.
 Nothing from that surveillance had indicated the need for early arrests.

-So why did the British pull the trigger when they did?
-Here's an Australian take on what I wish I was seeing on US network news.
+an Australian take on what I wish I was seeing on US network news.
 Why isn't this making its way into our mainstream media outlets?

 BRITISH and American authorities had a significant disagreement over when to move in on suspects in the alleged plot to bring down US-bound airliners, US reports suggest.